MantledIllusion/trail-metrics/trail-metrics-adaptor-elasticsearch/README.md

-# trail-metrics-adaptor-elasticsearch
+# trail-measurements-adaptor-elasticsearch

-A **_MetricsConsumer_** that is able to persist metrics into an ElasticSearch DB.
+A **_MetricsConsumer_** that is able to persist measurements into an ElasticSearch DB.

 ## How to use